pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

        ``*** STOP PROCESSING - Status DONE ***``

    * - 2.
-     - Check that the output product is actually decompressed, running the command:
+     - Check that the output product is actually decompressed, running in the terminal the command:

        ``ncdump -h -s $OUTPUT_PRODUCT | grep _Filter``